Title I Grants to Local Educational Agencies (84.010)

 Application Procedure

-In 1996, SEAs applied for funds as part of Title I, Part A, State plans submitted to the Department of Education in accordance with Section 1111 of ESEA or as part of a consolidated State plan submitted under Section 14302 of ESEA.
-The plan remains in effect for the duration of the State's participation in Title I, Part A, but must be updated to reflect substantive changes.
-Participating LEA's must file an approved plan with their SEAs.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+SEAs apply for funds as part of Title I, Part A, State plans submitted to the Department of Education in accordance with Section 1111 of the ESEA or as part of a consolidated State plan submitted under Section 8302 of the ESEA.
+The plan remains in effect for the duration of the SEA's participation in Title I, Part A, but must be updated to reflect substantive changes.
+Participating LEAs must file an approved plan with their SEAs.

 Award Procedure